dpurgin/harbour-callrecorder/README.md

 ###Installation from sources

 This section assumes you are familiar with SailfishOS SDK and able to deploy your own project to a device.
-The project was developed and tested with SDK version 1407.
+The project was developed and tested with SDK version 1410 and tested to build with SDK version 1412.

 1. Clone the project from master branch or a tag to a directory of your choice.
 The master branch will always contain compilable bleeding edge code that doesn't necessarily work as you expect it to.
 2. Open harbour-callrecorder.pro in SailfishOS SDK, configure the project to use armv7hl and i486 targets.